mozilla/treeherder/docs/common_tasks.md

 --------------------

 To hide jobs we use the job's ``tier`` setting.
 Jobs with ``tier`` of 3 are hidden by default.
-There are two ways to set a job to be hidden in Treeherder:

-* TaskCluster - Edit the task definition to include the ``tier`` setting in the Treeherder section.
+For TaskCluster, edit the task definition to include the ``tier`` setting in the Treeherder section.
-* BuildBot - You must get the signature hash of the job from the UI and add that signature hash to the ``buildapi.py`` file in the Treeherder repo.
-To get the signature, click the job and then click the ``sig`` link in the Job Details Panel.
-That will place the signature hash in the filter field.

 Connecting to Services Running inside Vagrant
 ---------------------------------------------